-Assign a Kerberos Authentication Account to a Site
+Assign a Kerberos authentication account to a site in Lync Server 2013

 To successfully complete this procedure you should be logged on as a user who is a member of the RTCUniversalServerAdmins group.

 After creating the Kerberos account, you must assign it to a site.
 This is a Lync Server 2013 site, not an Active Directory site.
 You can create multiple Kerberos authentication accounts per deployment, but you can assign only one account to a site.
 Use the following procedure to assign a previously created Kerberos authentication account to a site.
-For details about creating the Kerberos account, see Create a Kerberos Authentication Account.
+For details about creating the Kerberos account, see Create a Kerberos authentication account in Lync Server 2013.

 As a member of the RTCUniversalServerAdmins group, log on to a computer in the domain running Lync Server 2013 or on to a computer where the administrative tools are installed.

 Start the Lync Server Management Shell: Click Start, click All Programs, click Microsoft Lync Server 2013, and then click Lync Server Management Shell.